openstack-archive/fuel-ccp/doc/source/quickstart.rst

   ``vlan_range`` is range of allowed VLANs, should be false if VLAN segmenantion is not allowed.

+For the additional info about configuration bootsraping please read the :doc:`bootstraping`.

 Fetch CCP components repos:

 ::